cyx-1/stackOverflow/README.md

   * 08-10-2019 3 sets of 10 reps of 95lb flat bench press, 3 sets of 10, 8, 7 reps of 95lb inclined bench press, 5 pull-ups
   * 08-11-2019 2.4 miles in ~30 minutes, swimming with kids
   * 08-12-2019 5.5 pull-ups
+  * 08-13-2019 rest
+  * 08-14-2019 3 sets of 10 reps 95lb bench press and 3 sets of 45lb barbell plate chin raise
+  * 08-15-2019 3 sets of 10 reps 105lb bench press and 10 reps 45lb barbell plate curl
+  * 08-16-2019 3 pull-ups in the park (grip is not same at home), 2 sets of 10 reps resistance band

 ### Q: What has been done to nurture Adrian and Jaydin?
   * 08-04-2019 Looked into TinkerCAD